timypcr/OSbackup/README.md

 OSbackup is a backup solution for osTicket.
 This folder contains two scripts

--osTicket_local_backup.sh: this script will create a local backup of the Ostickets install directory and MySQl database.
+- osTicket_local_backup.sh: this script will create a local backup of the Ostickets install directory and MySQl database.
 This script is intended to run via a daily cronjob.

 - osTicket_remote_backup_pull.sh: is indended to run via a daily cronjob on a remote backup server (not running osTicket) It simply uses rsync & ssh to remotley copy the backups created by osTicket_local_backup.sh from the Osticekt server.
 This script & below documentation assumes that access to the osTicket server can be esstalished from the remote server using ssh keys.